-As an employee, it is very important to check and understand your tax code.
+Understanding your tax code is one of the most important things for you to do when receiving your employee payslip.
 Most of us just assume that our tax code will be correct however sometimes this is not the case.
 It could mean the difference between paying too much or too little tax.

 PAYE tax codes are made up of numbers followed by a letter.
 You have a tax code as part of the pay as you earn (PAYE) system.
-Your tax code tells HMRC how much tax you should be paying.
+Your tax code tells HM Revenue and Customs (HMRC) how much tax you should be paying.
 Your tax code can change at any time due to your circumstances.
-A tax code isn’t unique to each individual person; many people have the same tax code for example 1150L.
+A tax code isn’t unique to each individual person; many people have the same tax code for example 1185L.

 How to check your tax code

 The easiest way for you to check your tax code is to have a look at your payslip.
 It will also be on the P60 you get after the end of the tax year and P45 if you change jobs.

 For example, 1185L is currently the most common tax code for the 2020/2021 tax year.
 1185 refers to their tax-free personal allowance of £11850 which is then divided by 10 to get 1185.
 The appending l signifies you are entitled to the standard tax-free allowance.
 However, this process is different if you have the letter K in your tax code (see below).

 Once you’ve identified your tax code on your payslip, it’s important to know what your tax code means for you.
 Each tax code letter has a specific meaning and not everyone will have 1185L, so here’s a list of UK tax codes with a short explanation:

 BR tax code

 BR stands for the basic rate tax code.
 All income for this job is taxed at 20%.
 This usually applies if you have more than one job or pension.

 All your income for this job or pension is taxed at the higher rate of 40%; this is usually due to having more than one job or pension.